-Some people like well organized beaches with sun beds and changing rooms, others footsteps from restaurants or bars, while others prefer secluded and isolated coves.
+Some people like well-organized beaches with sunbeds and changing rooms, others footsteps from restaurants or bars, while others prefer secluded and isolated coves.

-In compiling our list here, we use our first-hand experience, and only write about the beaches we’ve been able to visit.
+In compiling our list here, we use our first-hand experience and only write about the beaches we’ve been able to visit.
 We know there are many more fantastic beaches which we have yet to discover and are looking forward to.

-Our favourite beaches around Greece.
+Our favorite beaches around Greece.

 Balos (Chania, Crete)

 It’s hard to describe the raw beauty of Balos beach.
 It’s soft white sandy landscape is kissed by turquoise, crystal waters, while the whole landscape is framed by dramatic islets and mountains.
-It’s off the beaten path but the several cruises that leave from Kissamos ensure easy and pleasant access .
+It’s off the beaten path but the several cruises that leave from Kissamos ensure easy and pleasant access.
 The castle in the nearby island of Gramvousa adds to the mystique and beauty of the place.
 A rocky road can take your car near, and a fairly long footpath can take you there if you are not keen on joining the daily cruise boats.